nicocossiom/IngenieriaProtocolos/docfx_project/client/index.md

 # Client CLI Documentation

-This is the documentation for the client CLI of UDPChat.

-This CLI can be used to connect to a server, register, login, send messages, etc.
+This CLI can be used to interact with a server in otder to register, login, send messages, etc.

-## How to use
+## Installation